 As you approach from the southern side of the island, hundreds of submerged coral heads and shallow water make access to Setting Point anchorage an interesting challenge.
 Sailors would be well advised to brush up on your navigational skills and be confident before setting sail.
 Better yet, first time sailors might want to follow an accomplished skipper who knows his way!
 GPS is highly recommended as a secondary aid to navigation ... but nothing beats being able to read a chart and sailing your course accordingly.

-As you see in these aerial photos, blue water ends rather abruptly at reef's edge and hundreds of coral heads dot the southern shore.
+As you see can in these aerial photos, blue water ends rather abruptly at reef's edge and hundreds of coral heads dot the southern shore.
 Though reasonably well marked, close attention to your charts, compass headings and entrance markers is required to successfully negotiate the entrance to Setting Point anchorage.
 Nothing is easily seen until you are quite close.

 The British Virgin Islands have something for everyone!
 As one might expect, there is great bone fishing and deep sea fishing to be had near this spectacular barrier reef!